diyjac/AgileTrainer/README.md

 ![Final Continuous Trainer Design ](./FinalContinuousTrainerDesign.jpg)

-This is what it looks like when running:
+Below is what a version of it looks like when running.
+The generic version only has one video view since I am not sure what additional preprocessing your model will need to display on a PyGame screen.

 ![Continous Training: Directly Interfacing the Trainer and Simulator ](./continuous_training_on_track1.png)